Max Havelaar: The Book That Killed Colonialism?

 Pram’s claim that the educational program, which was part of the Dutch Ethical Policy, had a great impact on the movements that fought for independence, which eventually gave birth to a newly independent nation called the Republic of Indonesia, glosses over many major historical events that greatly determined the process of decolonisation of the Dutch East Indies.
 One of them was the outbreak of the Second World War and the Japanese occupation of the Dutch East Indies after which the Dutch colonial government decided to run away, neglecting its citizens!
 The Japanese occupation, the militarisation of the indigenous population, and the prohibition of all Dutch things, including the use of Dutch language, which made the Melayu Pasar (Malay Creole) language increasingly popular, a language that was later adopted as the Indonesian national language, were factors that were actually far more dominant than the colonial education of a few indigenous priyayi (Javanese aristocrats).
 The revolution in the 1940s was an armed revolution, not a STOVIA revolution, which was expected to occur after the indigenous people were trained and armed by the Japanese military forces that later became known as the Pembela Tanah Air (PETA, Defenders of the Homeland).
 There were 69 battalions of PETA militias in Java (about 37,000 troops) and Sumatra (about 20,000 troops) at the time of the proclamation of Indonesian independence on 17 August 1945.
 Unlike the Netherlands, the Japanese facilitated the politicisation of indigenous Indonesians down to the village level.
 The Japanese educated, trained, and armed many indigenous youths and allowed nationalist leaders to be politically active.
 Through the abolishment of the Dutch colonial regime and the facilitation of Indonesian nationalism, the Japanese occupation had created the conditions that made it possible for the proclamation of Indonesian independence to take place a few days after the Japanese capitulation.

 If indeed the propaganda of the Dutch Liberals was true, as one of the goals of the Ethical Policy was to build national awareness amongst the indigenous peoples in the Dutch East Indies, then why did the Netherlands, in a very aggressive and violent manner, recolonise Indonesia, which has proclaimed its independence as a new country in 1945?
-It was only 4 years later, on 27 December 1949, after both countries went through an armed conflict that had caused so many victims, materials, and lives, that they were ready to recognise Indonesia’s “sovereignty”.
-The Dutch were only willing to acknowledge the date of Indonesia’s independence, namely 17 August 1945, on 16 August 2005, one day before the 60th anniversary of the proclamation of Indonesian independence!
+It was only 4 years later, on 27 December 1949, after both countries went through an armed conflict that had caused so many victims, materials, and lives, that they were ready to accept Indonesia’s “sovereignty”.
+Even to this date, the Dutch never legally recognized the independence of 17 August 1945, also not in 2005 when their foreign minister attended the independence celebration and stated that the Netherlands stood “on the wrong side of history.”

 Pram’s essay “The Book That Killed Colonialism” does not discuss the textual content of Max Havelaar, but only tells a general story about the history of the relationship between spices and colonialism.